ShironekoBen/superrt/README.md

 ## Hardware

 The system uses a DE10-Nano board with a Cyclone-V FPGA interfaced to the SNES cartridge bus via two `74ALVC164245` level shifter ICs connected to the FPGA's GPIO pins.
+Hardware isn't really my speciality, so this setup may be sub-optimal - and I offer no guarantees that it won't fry your system or something equally terrible should you decide to build it - but it "works on my machine".

 The wiring details look like this:

 ### GPIO pins